-This crisp is excellent served warm with vanilla ice cream.
+This pineapple recipe makes a delicious crisp that's excellent served warm with vanilla ice cream.

-This crisp is excellent served warm with vanilla ice cream.
+This pineapple recipe makes a delicious crisp that's excellent served warm with vanilla ice cream.

 I was looking for a quick and easy recipe to make in order to use up my fresh pineapple.
 This was amazing!
 Definitely a keeper.
 The only changes I made was using fresh pineapple, enough to cover the bottom of the dish, 1/2 cup of light brown sugar, 1/2 cup of dark brown sugar, and sprinkled a generous amount of ground cinnamon on top.
 My family loved it, so I will be making it again soon.Read More